Indochina Link Vietnam

 ScenarioDeadlineAuthority

-Individual self-finalizes90 days after calendar year-endLaw on Tax Administration 2019 Article 44
+Individual self-finalizesBy April 30 of the following yearLaw on Tax Administration 2019 Article 44

 Foreigner departing VietnamBefore exit / within 45 days of contract terminationCircular 111/2013/TT-BTC (amended), Law 109/2025/QH15